cyberbits-dev/cyberbits-dev.github.io/index.markdown

           </p>

           <p>
-            Our expertise lies in deliveries tailored IT strategies and technology infrastructure to help our clients stay ahead in today's rapidly evolving digital landscape.
+            Our expertise lies in delivering tailored IT strategies and technology infrastructure to help our clients stay ahead in today's rapidly evolving digital landscape.
-            We are committed to delivering exceptional service, innovative solutions, and measurable results to drive our clients' success.
+            We are committed to providing exceptional service, innovative solutions, and measurable results to drive our clients' success.
           </p>
         </div>
       </div>